For online businesses, and especially fintechs, application fraud is a pain point that can cost dearly – way beyond just losing some customers.

 Use Real-Time Data Enrichment

 Online applications require users to fill out various fields.
-This is usually to answer questions relating to their identity – and will often contribute to your KYC checks, whether they’re a legal requirement or not.
+This is usually to answer questions relating to their identity – and will often contribute to your KYC onboarding process, whether they’re a legal requirement or not.

 Such steps, however, create an amount of friction in the user journey.
 The more forms, to fill, the more friction there is.
 Worse still, they can even create churn, and send your potential customers looking elsewhere.